The ASU America Reads Program matches children from low-income communities with an ASU student as their tutor/mentor.

-The America Reads Program at ASU partners with local community organizations and Title 1 schools to provide tutoring and mentoring programs for underserved youth.
+The America Reads Program at ASU partners with local community organizations and Title I schools to provide tutoring and mentoring programs for underserved youth.

 Work-Study or Service-Learning Opportunity for Students

-ASU students (both undergrad and grad) who have been awarded Federal Work-Study funds may apply for a paid position, earning $10.65/hour as an America Reads tutor/mentor.
+ASU students (both undergrad and grad) who have been awarded Federal Work-Study funds may apply for a paid position starting at $10.65/hour, with opportunities for promotion.